Ottery St Mary: Sport and leisure

 The Non-League football club, Ottery St Mary A.F.C. plays at Washbrook Meadows.

 The Colin Tooze Sports Centre is located opposite the King's School and the Move Forward Gym is located in Finnimore Trading Estate.

 From 1968 to 1974, Ottery had a folk club that met regularly every week in the town's London Inn with singers such as Cyril Tawney and other local artists appearing, as well a number of local singers.
 The club was listed in the EFDSS list of local rural folk clubs.

 Transport

 Until 1967 the town was served by Ottery St Mary railway station, which was closed under the Beeching Axe.
-The line ran from Sidmouth Junction on the main line from Exeter to Waterloo to the north of Ottery, and to Sidmouth and Exmouth to the south.
+The line ran from Sidmouth Junction (renamed as Feniton in 1971) on the main line from Exeter to Waterloo to the north of Ottery, and to Sidmouth and Exmouth to the south.
 The line split just south of Tipton St John, near the Bowd Inn.
 Both routes closed in March 1967.
 For many years the path of the railway, with the rails removed, remained in place, with evidence of the railway gates at places such as north of Cadhay Bridge.
+The closest railway station to Ottery St Mary is now at Feniton, approximately 3 miles away.